Cities Service Missouri

 The Cities Service Missouri (Master John H.B.
 Morton) in station #23 was the last ship in the second column and was struck by one torpedo at the stem on the starboard side.
 The explosion ripped a ten foot hole in the side and vented upward, damaging the bridge and wheelhouse.
 The vessel stopped to determine the damage and the master thought she could be saved if they shift the ballast.
-At 06.10 hours a second torpedo struck the port side in the engine room and demolished the engines, just as they had brought the tanker on even keel.
-The U-boat surfaced about 1300 yards from the tanker and the armed guards (the ship was armed with one 5in and two .50cal guns) fired three rounds on her but all missed.
-By this time, water had risen to the base of the gun and 30 minutes later the master ordered the ship abandoned.
-All eight officers, 35 crewmen and 11 armed guards left the tanker in three lifeboats and one raft.
-At 07.40 hours the ship plunged stern first with her bow straight in the air.
-Three hours later, USS Biddle (DD 151) picked up the survivors.
-A boatswain drowned trying to get on the destroyer and a machinist died of wounds and burns on board.
-The survivors were later brought to Curaçao.
+At 11.02 hours, a second torpedo struck the port side in the engine room and demolished the engines, just as they had brought the tanker on even keel.
+U-68 was then spotted on the surface about 1300 yards from the tanker and the armed guards (the ship was armed with one 5in and two .50cal guns) fired three rounds at the U-boat, which was not hit but forced to crash dive.
+By this time water had risen to the base of the gun and 30 minutes later the master ordered the crew to abandon ship.
+All eight officers, 35 crewmen and eleven armed guards left the Cities Service Missouri in three lifeboats and one raft.
+The U-boat left the area without finishing off the tanker after one torpedo missed at 11.29 hours and another became a circle runner at 11.45 hours.
+The ship eventually plunged stern first with her bow straight in the air at 12.40 hours.
+USS Biddle (DD 151) (LtCdr T.A.
+Torgerson, USN) picked up the survivors three hours later, but the boatswain drowned trying to get on the destroyer and a machinist died of wounds and burns on board.
+The destroyer then rescued the survivors from Ceres and on 14 March landed them all in Willemstad, Curaçao.

 If you can help us with any additional information on this vessel then please contact us.